How to Secure Video Streaming for Your Enterprise

 Vbrick’s enterprise video platform is equipped with a robust set of security features to maximize performance and enhance online video experiences.
 These features include:

 • Single sign-on: SSO capabilities enable users to easily access Vbrick enterprise video tools using a single set of login credentials.
-Not only does this streamline repetitive tasks and enhance the user experience but it also improves password protection while simplifying user authentication.
+Not only does this streamline repetitive tasks and enhance the user experience, but it also improves password protection while simplifying user authentication.

 • Role-based security: Vbrick enables system admins to create workflows and assign specific roles and responsibilities to authorized individuals.
-This lets them gain greater control over which users have the ability to create videos, manage channels, and distribute content to either internally or publicly.
+This lets them gain greater control over which users have the ability to create videos, manage channels, and distribute content either internally or publicly.
 It also gives them an approval layer to ensure all content is compliant prior to delivery.

 • Access controls: Vbrick’s access controls enable users to limit unauthorized access to video content creation, manipulation, and distribution.
 Users can also flag and block unauthorized viewers from consuming specific videos, giving enterprises more control over the internal consumption of sensitive video content.